j-chowder/anime-recommendation/README.md

 Therefore, it is hard to determine similarity from user to user strictly based off of how they rate the same anime -- two people who like an anime the same amount might score it differently because one is stricter with their rating, while the other might be more generous.

 Though variance is low, it will still affect values from the cosine similarity algorithm.
 To minimize the effects, I attempted to "standardize" ratings with respect to a person's relative metric/scale of how they score.
 This would ensure that the similarity calculation reflects the **relative preferences** of users rather than their **rating tendencies**.
-(DETAILS IN FILL)
+(See [more](#model-building))

 ---
 ## Modeling